Silicon Valley Girl — Stories to Read on the Shuttle

-Over the course of a classic San Francisco Sunday brunch, I found him comical and overwritten.
+Initially, over the course of a San Francisco Sunday brunch, I found him comical and overwritten.
 Every twenty minutes or so, he picked up a British accent, but then he did grow up in Mumbai.
 He worked in the Financial District, drove a Mercedes, and wore custom-tailored suits (my friend had informed me on our drive into the city, all her boxes checked).
 A fiancée had left him for reasons unclear, and I was called upon to provide a second opinion.
-He wore the right sunglasses and chose a hip restaurant— So far I, wise Indian guru-friend with brain-on-a-break, approved.
+He wore the right sunglasses and chose a hip restaurant — So far, I, wise Indian guru-friend with brain-on-a-break, approved.
 He and my friend were flirting lightly and I was the clear-eyed third wheel.
 As the day progressed I wished for reasons to exit the situation, but I had been tasked with evaluating the prospect so evaluate I would.

 The prospect would look deeply into my eyes every time my friend left the table to powder her nose.
 She disappeared to check her face quite frequently, both because she liked him a lot and because she didn’t find me threatening.
 Or maybe because she trusted me.
 I’m sorry.
 But it was mostly his fault, because this is my story.
 During the few minutes at a time that we were left alone that day, he told me I was beautiful, got my number, and fished out the details of my tragic divorce.
 I was hurting?
 Well, well so was he.
 And so we were fast friends.